brimdata/zui/docs/Code-Base-Walkthrough.md

 ```

 This creates a file in `src/js/state/migrations` with a function that can manipulate the persisted state from the previous version.

+## Questions?

+We appreciate your interest in improving Brim.
+If you've got questions that aren't answered here or in the [video](#video), please join our [public Slack](https://join.slack.com/t/brimsec/shared_invite/zt-cy34xoxg-hZiTKUT~1KdGjlaBIuUUdg) workspace and ask!